NationalSecurityAgency/call-stack-profiler/README.md

 The output provides method call hierarchy as well as the following information:
 - Total method execution time: number in ms, seconds and/or minutes
 - ``(N)``: number of times method was called, m2() was called once and m3() called 5 times
-- ``[N ms]``: execution time which was not accounted by child methods/logic; this happens when either not all of the child methods/logic is profiled OR there is a GC or JVM overhead
+- ``[N ms]``: execution time which was not accounted for by child methods/logic; this happens when either not all of the child methods/logic is profiled OR there is a GC or JVM overhead

 ## Features

 ### Custom Profile Name

-When using ``@Profile`` annotation, by default profile names are derived from the method name and its parameters.
+When using the ``@Profile`` annotation, by default, profile names are derived from the method name and its parameters.
-You can supply a custom name by setting ``name`` attribute on the ``@Profile`` annotation:
+You can supply a custom name by setting the ``name`` attribute on the ``@Profile`` annotation:

 ```groovy
 class Example {